Hubbitus/alertmanager-jira/README.md

           VALUE: {{$value}}
 ```

-When such alert fired, that will be sent to `url` configured above ('https://alertmanager-jira.url') [in JSON form](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config).
+When such an alert fired, that will be sent to `url` configured above ('https://alertmanager-jira.url') [in JSON form](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config).
 Please look description of [data structures in documentation](https://prometheus.io/docs/alerting/latest/notifications/#data-structures).
-Will not provide that for simplicity.
-But you may look on it in files [alert-sample.json5](src/test/resources/alert-sample.json5) and [alert-sample.small.json5](src/test/resources/alert-sample.small.json5).
+Do not provide that for simplicity.
+But you may look at it in files [alert-sample.json5](src/test/resources/alert-sample.json5) and [alert-sample.small.json5](src/test/resources/alert-sample.small.json5).

 ### 'jira__' fields for the alerting control

 Please pay attention to the labels and annotations starting from `jira__` prefix.
-They control how to alert will be turned into JIRA issue and other behaviour.
+They control how to alert will be turned into JIRA issue and other behavior.

-> *Note* to do not repeat each time some defaults, you may use [alert_relabel_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#alert_relabel_configs) ([sample](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/4332)) like:
+> **Note** to do not repeat each time some defaults you may use [alert_relabel_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#alert_relabel_configs) ([sample](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/4332)) like:
 > ```yaml
 > alerting:
 >   alert_relabel_configs: